ickb/proposal/README.md

 ### Future Plans

-Once this Protocol is realized, I may develop a DAO, a token wrapping the generated fees and distributing the arbitrage bot responsibilities.
+Once this protocol is realized, I may develop a DAO, a token wrapping the generated fees and distributing the arbitrage bot responsibilities.
 Looking even more far away CKB++ will enable CKB-based Initial Stake Pool Offerings, the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!

 ## License